MagnusMouritzen/MagnusMouritzen/README.md

 #### Content
 - Dynamic Particle Simulation on GPU: Bachelor Project using CUDA to implement a PIC MCC simulation.
 - Otter Knight YouTube Channel.
-- Guildmaster Digital Prototype: A prototype for an LLM-powered game of managing an adventurer's guild in a fantasy setting.
+- Guildmaster Digital Prototype: Prototype for an LLM-powered game of managing an adventurer's guild in a fantasy setting.
 - Gorillas: Small school project using JavaFX to make a game inspired by the classic Gorillas game.
+- Hexagoani: Unity game inspired by 2048.
+- TestChamber: 2D Puzzle Platformer made in Unity.
 (TBA)
-- TestChamber: A small 2D Puzzle Platformer.
-(TBA)
+- Unity Utility Package: Small custom code-package for Unity.

 ## Dynamic Particle Simulation on GPU
 https://github.com/MagnusMouritzen/particle-simulation